 As further described in our submission agreement (the Submission Agreement), in consideration for publication of the article, the author retains the intellectual property rights to submissions.

 Attribution and Usage Policies

-Reproduction, posting, transmission or other distribution or use of the article or any material therein, in any medium as permitted by a personal-use exemption or by written agreement of the IJZBTT, requires credit to IJZBTT (e.g., The International Journal of Zero Balancing and Transformative Touch, IJZBTT, 2020).
+Reproduction, posting, transmission or other distribution or use of the article or any material therein, in any medium as permitted by a personal-use exemption or by written agreement of the JTT, requires credit to JTT (e.g., The Journal of Transformative Touch, JTT, 2020).

 - Storage and back-up of the article on the author's computer(s) and digital media (e.g., diskettes, back-up servers, Zip disks, etc.), provided that the article stored on these computers and media is not readily accessible by persons other than the author(s);